Home»Export Drawback» Comprehensive Analysis of Agent Export Tax Rebate Declaration Process and Steps

 Collect Basic Materials

-– First, the enterprise must provide the agency with complete documentation for the exported goods.
-This includes the customs declaration form, which serves as a critical export record detailing the goods name, quantity, value, export date, and transportation method.
-The agency must carefully verify the accuracy of the declaration form, as it is a core document for tax rebate claims.
+– First, the company needs to provide the agency with complete documentation related to the exported goods.
+This includes the export customs declaration form, which serves as a crucial certificate for the exported goods.
+The form records detailed information such as the name, quantity, value, export date, and mode of transportation of the goods.
+The agency must carefully verify the accuracy of the customs declaration form, as it is one of the core documents for tax refund claims.

 Data Organization and Verification

-– After receiving the documents, the agency conducts meticulous data organization.
-It cross-checks the customs declaration form, VAT invoices, and export sales contract.
-For instance, it verifies whether the export amount on the declaration form matches the VAT invoices tax-exclusive amount and whether the quantities align.
+– Upon receiving the aforementioned materials provided by the enterprise, the agency will conduct meticulous data organization.
+They will cross-check the data from the customs declaration forms, special VAT invoices, and export sales contracts one by one.
+For instance, they will verify whether the export amount on the customs declaration form matches the tax-exclusive amount on the special VAT invoice, and whether the quantities of exported goods are consistent, among other details.

-– For discrepancies, the agency communicates with the enterprise to identify and correct errors.
-This process demands high accuracy and responsibility, as minor mistakes can jeopardize the rebate claim.
+- For data with discrepancies, the agency needs to communicate with the enterprise to identify the causes and make corrections.
+This process requires a high level of accuracy and responsibility, as even a minor error could affect the entire tax refund application outcome.

 II.
 Declaration Phase